emmanuel39hanks/beat_maker/README.md

 We will start by writing code for our document to change the colors, adding fonts, height, width, and more.
-We are also going to be using the font Roboto (https://fonts.google.com/specimen/Roboto?query=roboto), so to do that at the top of our CSS file, we will import it using the line `@import 'https://fonts.googleapis.com/css?family=Roboto';`
+We are also going to be using the font Roboto (https://fonts.google.com/specimen/Roboto?query=roboto), to do that at the top of our CSS file, we will import it using the line `@import 'https://fonts.googleapis.com/css?family=Roboto';`